-Outcome 2 Know how health and safety polices and procedures affect plaiting and twisting services
+Know how health and safety policies and procedures affect plaiting and twisting services

-Outcome 3 Understand the factors that influence plaiting and twisting services
+Understand the factors that influence plaiting and twisting services

-Outcome 4 Understand the tools, equipment, products and techniques used to plait and twist hair
+Understand the tools, equipment, products and techniques used to plait and twist hair

 You must practically demonstrate in your everyday work that you have met the standard for using plaiting and twisting techniques.
 The standards cover things that you must do (performance criteria), things that you must cover (range) and things that you must know (knowledge).